-In December 2017, I was privileged to interview Philip Jenkins in association with the publication of his latest book, Crucible of Faith: The Ancient Revolution That Made Our Modern Religious World.
+Sponsored by BYU Studies—Join scholar Philip Jenkins as he discusses his book, Crucible of Faith: The Ancient Revolution That Made Our Modern Religious World.

 Where did you get the idea for Crucible of Faith?

 This will be a bit of a complex answer!

 I have a long standing interest in alternative scriptures and “other” gospels, which today are the subject of a huge popular mythology.
 In 2015 I published a book called THE NEW FACES OF CHRIST about the so-called lost gospels, arguing that they did not all, vanish into oblivion in the fourth century.
 Many of them survived and were read around the world for centuries, often in distant parts of the world far outside Europe, for instance in Ethiopia.